Index Centroid Problems Change Language (Farsi) Source

 Centroid Tree

-Suppose we build a new tree from our existing tree using Centroid Decomposition.
-In each step where we find the centroid of a subtree, we set its parent in this new tree as the centroid of the previous component that contained this vertex.
-We call this new tree the Centroid Tree.
+Suppose we are building a new tree from the one we have.
+Consider the Centroid Decomposition algorithm.
+Now, at each step where we find the centroid of a subtree, we set its parent in this new tree we are constructing to be the centroid of the previous component that contained this vertex.
+We call this new tree a Centroid Tree.

-In many problems, the Centroid Tree greatly assists in computations.
+In many problems, the Centroid Tree provides significant help in computations.